-A low opp score means just the opposite – the demand isn't that great, and the competitors are already doing a good job.
+A low opp score means just the opposite.
+Not only is the demand isn't that great, and the competitors are already doing a good job.

-The next module in the Jungle Scout web app is the cleverly named “Keywords” tab.
+The next module in the Jungle Scout web app is the cleverly named “Keyword Scout” tab.

 Then, you'll find 3 columns dedicated to showing you what your pay-per-click (ppc) costs might be to run sponsored ads for those terms on Amazon.

-Let's look at a few of the other columns and what you'll use them for:
+And now, let's look at a few of the other columns and what you'll use them for.

 As you may know, launching a product on Amazon can be difficult.
-One one hand, you usually need some reviews in order to get a meaningful amount of sales.
+On one hand, you usually need some reviews to get meaningful sales.